(c) Erik Hollnagel, 2021

 FMI - the FRAM Model Interpreter

-In the Plus version of the FMI, the variability of functions can be set by specifying an interpretation profile for individual functions.
-The interpretation profile controls how a function will process the upstream Outputs that are defined by the function's aspects - whether a function will consider ALL of them, ANY of them, or NONE of them.
-It is furthermore possible to specify whether a function should take into account ALL of the defined aspects or only SOME of them.
+In the MMXXII version of the FMI, the variability of functions can be set by setting the control mode for individual functions.
+The control mode determiness how a function will process the upstream Outputs that are defined by the function's aspects - whether a function will consider ALL of them, ANY of them, or NONE of them.
+The four control modes are Strategic, Tactical, Opportunistic, and Scrambled.
+Further details can be found in the FMI documentation.